icrosil/eslint-plugin-you-dont-need-recompose/README.md

 - `Prefer to use hook 'useState'` should be more mnemonic
 - eslint peer dependency to be as lower as possible or 5.x.x
 - add min node version
+- maybe put eslint files next to rules as units